Particular/docs.particular.net/persistence/mongodb/migrating-from-sbmako.md

 ## Migrating subscriptions

-In the sbmako implementation subscriptions are stored in the collection named `Subscription`.
+In the [Carlos Sandoval](https://github.com/sbmako) implementation subscriptions are stored in the collection named `Subscription`.
 Each document maps to an event type containing a set of subscribers using the type `Subscriber` from the NServiceBus package.

 The following migration script iterates through the documents and insert each subscriber value as a new document.